JoinTheGraph/jointhegraph.github.io/articles/connecting-to-a-gremlin-server-from-an-asp-net-web-application/index.md

 public IList<IDictionary<string, object>> People { get; set; }
 ```

 Unfortunately the Gremlin traversals do not return strongly-typed models.
 Here the list items will represent people.
-The the dictionary will hold the property names and values of the person.
+The dictionary will hold the property names and values of the person.
 Of course there are ways to map this properties dictionary to a strongly-typed object.
 But I will not do this here because I want to focus on the basics in this article.

 Next, write the Gremlin traversal in the `OnGet()` method to fetch the data from the Gremlin server and assign it to the `People` property.